 - Monday, Wednesday & Friday - 9:30 am to 3:00 pm.

 - Tuesday & Thursday - 9:30 am to 8:00 pm.

-Q. How do I go about fighting a ticket?
+Q. How do I go about contesting a ticket?

 A. If you choose to contest a ticket, you must schedule a court hearing within twenty (20) days of the Date of Issue.
 Please visit Pittsburgh Parking Court for more information.
-You cannot currently schedule a hearing by web, but you can email to firstname.lastname@example.org.
+You can also schedule a hearing online.
+Please see the Homepage

 Q. I paid my ticket by Pay-By-Phone.
 How do I know if my payment went through?